Kakish Ryskulova: Biography

 Ryskulova was born on 15 October 1918 in the village of Chetindi, Ysyk-Ata district, Chuy oblast.
 An orphan by the age of ten, her uncle, Ishenali Arabaev, encouraged her to apply to go to boarding school; it was her uncle who also encouraged her to eventually apply to go to medical college.
 She began to study nursing at Frunze Medical School in 1936.
 After she left the medical school she worked as a paramedic in Batken, and as a nurse in Naryn.
 In 1940, Ryskulova began to study at the medical faculty of the Kyrgyz State Medical Academy, which she graduated from in 1944.
 Study there enabled her to move to graduate school, where she was the first woman from central Asia to become a surgeon.
 Two other Kyrgyz people to become surgeons alongside Ryskulova were I.K.
 Akhunbaev and Zyfar Egemberdieva.

-In 1951 she graduated with a DPhil in Medicine.
+In 1951, she graduated with a DPhil in Medicine.
 Her doctoral dissertation was on vascular surgery.
 The research for this project began several years earlier, after she graduated and began to treat patients who were wounded in the Second World War.
 Her dissertation was entitled "Arrhythmias and the benefits of mechanical suturing of blood vessels and nerves in veins".
 Through her research she developed a new technique for repairing veins and arteries and continued to specialise in vascular medicine, as well as working in a variety of other disciplines.
 In 1968 she was awarded the title of Professor of Medicine.
 In 1969 she was appointed as an academician of the Kyrgyz Academy of Sciences.
 Prior to her retirement, she was Head of the Faculty of Medicine for thirty-five years.
 Ryskulova also was elected as a deputy of the Supreme Soviet of the Kirghiz SSR and was a member of the Central Committee of the Communist Party of Kirghiz SSR.

 Ryskulova died on 26 August 2018.
 Her funeral was held on 28 August at the Kyrgyz Drama Theatre.
-Her official obituary was signed by the President of Kyrgyzstan Soronbai Jeenbekov.
+Her official obituary was signed by the President of Kyrgyzstan Sooronbay Jeenbekov.